simoncblyth/opticks/docs/misc/packages.rst

 assimprap
-    wrapper for Assimp 3D geometry importer, can load G4DAE COLLADA geometry files (no longer needed with ExtG4 direct from Geant4 conversion)
+    wrapper for Assimp 3D geometry importer, can load G4DAE COLLADA geometry files (no longer needed with ExtG4 direct from Geant4 conversion) openmeshrap
+    wrapper for OpenMesh, providing mesh traversal : used for mesh fixing (no longer needed with analytic geometry) yoctoglrap
+    wrapper for the YoctoGL external, providing glTF 2.0 3D file format parsing/writing